Albert Park, Abingdon

-Abingdon Park is a park on Park Road in the northwest of the town of Abingdon, Oxfordshire (formerly in Berkshire), England.
+Albert Park is a park on Park Road in the northwest of the town of Abingdon, Oxfordshire (formerly in Berkshire), England.

 Overview

 The park is surrounded by large residential houses and, to the east, Abingdon School, a private school.
 Abingdon Bowls Club is located in the park.
 At the northern entrance is a monument to Prince Albert (1819–1861, the husband of Queen Victoria), 48 feet high and designed by John Gibbs of Oxford and erected in 1865.